Telling Your Story

 Weber Shandwick Minneapolis’s Telling Your Story is a free, daylong workshop designed to help area nonprofits, as the name suggests, tell their organization’s story more effectively.
 We do that by connecting local nonprofits with Weber Shandwick employees, and advising them on a variety of communications strategies.
 Throughout the workshop, experts in media relations, social media, content creation, creative and more discuss participating nonprofits’ communications challenges and give them tools to help build a sustainable plan to address them.

-The 2018 workshop will take place on Friday, April 20, and will feature a keynote presentation with KARE 11’s Jana Shortal.
+The 2018 workshop took place on Friday, April 20, and featured a keynote presentation with KARE 11’s Jana Shortal.
 If you have any questions, please send an email with your name, organization and contact information to firstname.lastname@example.org.

 Jana Shortal – Keynote